 Before you put those addresses anywhere near your email tool, run the whole list through a list cleaning service (or, maybe even several).
 If you don’t, best-case scenario, you end up with a very low-quality list.

-Worst case scenario, your email gets caught by a spam trap address and you end up on some kind of blacklist.
+Worst case scenario, your email gets caught by a spam trap address and you end up on some kind of blacklist (more on those later).

 Extra tips for pros for improving email deliverability